pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`full_screen_example`

-This piece of code demonstrates how to create a full-screen application using the Arcade library in Python.
-The example includes functionality to toggle between full-screen and windowed modes, as well as options to stretch or maintain the aspect ratio of the window.
-It showcases how to set the viewport based on the window size and adjust it accordingly when switching between different screen modes.
-The program also displays text and images on the screen to provide a visual representation of the changes happening based on user input.
+This piece of Python code provides an example of how the Arcade library can be used to create a basic windowed or full-screen mode application with a tile-based interface.
+The script uses sprites for creating the platform and elements.
+It demonstrates how to load a sprite, how to draw sprites on the screen, and how to handle key press events to switch between fullscreen and windowed modes.
+In particular, it highlights the use of fullscreen and viewport features of the arcade.Window class, where 'viewport' refers to the portion of coordinates that are displayed on-screen.
+You can see it in action with the full screen and windowed modes toggles.
+The Arcade library facilitates smooth transition between the two modes by adjusting the viewport to match the window size.
+This example further shows how to use Arcade�s drawing functions to provide instructions to the user about interaction with the display modes.

 gradients.py
 ------------